dominicsayers/dominicsayers.github.com/_posts/2017-05-16-chocolate_mousse.markdown

   egg whites: 9
   egg yolks: 4
 instructions:
+  Instructions:
     - Separate the eggs so you have the 9 whites in one bowl and the 4 yolks in the other
     - Whisk the whites with a pinch of salt until you are able to hold the bowl upside down without them falling out
     - Add the sugar to the yolks and whisk
     - Put the chocolate broken into pieces and the butter in a heat resistant container and heat in a ‘bain marie’ until it is smooth (not a single drop of  water should enter the container, or everything is ruined !)
     - Stir briskly with the sugar and the yolks
     - Mix gently the whites with this mixture using a big wooden spoon until it is smooth
     - Put in the fridge for at least 8 hours
 prepmins: 30
 cookmins: 0
 ---